Join the lab image

 • Applicants must hold a PhD and have experience working with gut microbiota data

-• Excellent verbal and written communication skills in English are required
+• Excellent verbal and written communication skills in English are required.

 • Desired qualifications also include experience with (or training in) experimental and longitudinal research design and analysis

-• Applicants are required to have demonstrated capacity to work effectively in a collaborative and interdisciplinary environment.
+• Applicants are required to have demonstrated capacity to work effectively in a collaborative and interdisciplinary environment

-• Fellows are expected to engage in full-time research activities and actively engage in the University of Calgary’s professional development program as opportunities are being offered.
+• Fellows are expected to engage in full-time research activities and actively engage in the University of Calgary’s professional development program as opportunities are being offered

-• The successful scholar will be strongly encouraged to apply for national/international awards.
+• The successful scholar will be strongly encouraged to apply for national/international awards

 Application details:

 The postdoctoral scholar will be supervised by Dr. Gerry Giesbrecht, with collaborative opportunities to work with other microbiome researchers.
+For additional information about the lab and ongoing work please visit www.ucalgary.ca/devpsychlab/.
+To apply, please contact Dr. Gerry Giesbrecht (ggiesbre@ucalgary.ca) directly.
+Applications will be reviewed as they are received.

 Our research group is committed to enhancing and supporting equity, diversity and inclusion.
 Applicants from diverse backgrounds, including age, disability, ethnicity, gender identity, language, national origin, race, religion, culture, pregnancy, marital status, sexual orientation, and socioeconomic status, are encouraged to apply.
-Our commitment is demonstrated in our academic work, clinical training, and research.

 The Developmental Psychobiology Lab is currently accepting students from Psychology, Community Health Sciences, and the Medical Sciences Graduate Program.